restevesd/RtweetsDb/README.md

 # TweetsDb

 This project will contain set of function to interact with a database that save tweets.

+It does the following:

+* creates db

 ## Plan